-Final Examination (60 points)
+Final Examination (50 points)

-The final examination (12/03/20, 9 am to 11 am) will be in class and will be based on the material covered throughout the quarter.
+The final examination (12/02/22, 1030 am to noon for Section B; 130 pm to 300 pm for Section A) will be in classroom P390 and will be based on the material covered throughout the quarter.
 It will be integrative and a thinking type exam rather than a memory recall type.
-The last module will serve in part as a review module to guide you through the preparation for the exam.
 Please do not schedule any travel around the exam date as no make-up/alternative exam will be scheduled.